Mokum Carrot (F1 Hybrid 54 Days)

-Relatively early with fine color, a small core, and is very juicy and sweet.
+The Mokum Carrot is relatively early with fine color, a small core, and is very juicy and sweet.
 An Amsterdam type, roots are about 6” long.
 Makes a good “baby” carrot due to its high sugar content and rapid coloring, but is fine for harvesting throughout the season as well.
-One of the best-flavored varieties with a rich sweetness that is especially good raw and for juicing.
+The Mokum Carrot is one of the best-flavored varieties with a rich sweetness that is especially good raw and for juicing.
 Resistant to Alternaria leaf blight.

 Germination: 6-14 days